rabol/laravel-simplesubscription-stripe/README.md

 So why do you even need this package ?

-Well, understanding Laravel Cashier andgetting it to work properly might take you 2-3 weeks, while with this package you will be up and running in a few hours.
+Well, understanding Laravel Cashier and getting it to work properly might take you 2-3 weeks, while with this package you will be up and running in a few hours.

+NOTE: THIS IS STILL JUST A SKELETON, CODE WILL BE AVAILABLE SHORTLY

 ---

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.

 ## Support us